conveyor belt

 Step 1:

-Locate the centerline, then off-set from the conveyor to one or both sides and establish a masters plane.
+Locate the centerline, then off-set from the conveyor to one or both sides and establish a primary plane.
 Monuments are then placed so that the centerline can be reestablished anytime in the future.

 Step 2:

-Establish slave planes.
-The slave planes are vertical and perpendicular to the master plane.
+Establish secondary planes.
+The secondary planes are vertical and perpendicular to the primary plane.

 Step 3: